pip-services/pip-services-docs/content/en/node/redis/cache/redis_cache.md

 - **returns**: Promise\<any\> - removed value.

 #### retrieve
-Retrieves cached value from the cache using its key.
+Retrieves a cached value from the cache using its key.
 If the value is missing in the cache or expired, it returns null.

 > `public` retrieve(correlationId: string, key: string): Promise\<any\>